tno-terminology-design/tev2-specifications/docs/specs/syntax/41-mrg-refs.md

 ---
 ~~~

-Note that this is a simple handlebars expression, that is not very robust against missing variables.
-See, e.g., the section on [custom glossary converters](#custom-glossary-converters) on how to make them more robust, or even better: the documentation on [Handlebars expressions](https://handlebarsjs.com/guide/#what-is-handlebars).
+Note that this is a simple [handlebars template](@), that is not very robust against missing variables.
+See, e.g., the section on [custom glossary converters](#custom-glossary-converters) on how to make them more robust, or even better: the documentation on [Handlebars](https://handlebarsjs.com/guide/#what-is-handlebars).
 </TabItem>

 </Tabs>